 Upon returning, Capote confides in Lee about the harrowing ordeal and expresses profound regret over his inability to intervene.
 She notably responds, “Maybe not.
 The fact is you didn’t want to.”
 In the concluding scenes, Capote reflects over photographs and remnants of the case, laying bare the complexity of his journey.
 The epilogue reveals that while In Cold Blood catapulted Capote to unprecedented fame as America’s preeminent writer, he subsequently struggled to replicate his earlier success, eventually succumbing to alcoholism in 1984.

-Stay updated on Capote with insightful articles, reviews, and explainers.
-Unpack the movie’s deeper meanings, themes, and ending.
+Stay updated on Capote with in-depth articles, critical reviews, and ending explainers.
+Explore hidden meanings, major themes, and expert insights into the film’s story and impact.

 What's After the Movie?